Fraiddd/ODBX_LIB/README.md

-### The function in Visual-Lisp that retrieves the ObjectDBX :
+### The function in Autolisp/Visual-Lisp that retrieves the ObjectDBX :

     - Argument: String, The complet path of the dwg.